Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

 * The input for this notebook is a Kaggle dataset from Code Insittute at https://www.kaggle.com/datasets/codeinstitute/cherry-leaves
 * This zip file is saved and extracted at input/datase/cherry_leaves/folder
-* There are Two  file - Healthy and power_mildew
+* There are Two  file folders- Healthy and Power_mildew

 ### Outputs